 This course examines the banking growth from various aspects of commercial banking, banking regulations, assets and liability management, and credit evaluation.
-It covers banking valuation practices and techniques of assets and liability management through futures, options, and swaps.
-Commercial real estate and consumer lending will be explored, as well as securities, investment, and insurance services.
-The course further covers the practice of lending from the perspective of the lending institution and the borrower.
-3 semester credits
+It covers banking valuation practices and techniques of assets and

 FIN 540 - Capital Markets

 This course explores the ways financial institutions interact to influence and develop global financial markets.
 It covers essential areas in global monetary and regulatory policies, as well as computing foreign exchange rates, interest rates, and the exposure to risk investing.
 The course emphasizes the Federal Funds Market, repurchase agreements, and the interrelationship of Euro currencies.
 It also provides students with knowledge in letters of credit, certificates of deposit, commercial papers, government securities, corporate bonds as well as financial options, futures, forward contracts, swaps, and mortgage-backed securities.
 3 semester credits